gupta-himanshu/scala-for-beginners/Important-Points2.md

 34. There are two main reasons to use an abstract class in Scala:
 • You want to create a base class that requires constructor arguments.
 • The code will be called from Java code.

+35. The way abstract fields work in abstract classes (or traits) is
+interesting:
+• An abstract var field results in getter and setter methods being generated for the field.
+• An abstract val field results in a getter method being generated for the field.
+• When you define an abstract field in an abstract class or trait, the Scala compiler does not create a field in the resulting code; it only generates the methods that correspond to the val or var field.